 General foreign investment regime

-China's foreign investment regime is undergoing significant changes introduced by the new Foreign Investment Law in 2019 (the FIL 2019), which entered into force on 1 January 2020 with the Implementing Regulation for Foreign Investment Law.
-The FIL 2019 formally adopts a 'pre-establishment national treatment and negative list' approach nationwide.
-Foreign investments are given same level of market entry as domestic investors, subject to specified exceptions in consolidated lists.
+China's new foreign investment regime is introduced by the Foreign Investment Law (2019 Edition) (the FIL 2019) and corresponding Implementing Regulation for Foreign Investment Law.
+The FIL 2019 formally adopts a 'national treatment and negative list' approach nationwide that offers more clarity to foreign investors in respect of market access.
+Foreign investments are given the same level of market entry as domestic investors, subject to specified exceptions in consolidated lists.

-China periodically publishes Special Administrative Measures for Access of Foreign Investment (the Foreign Investment Negative List).
+China periodically updates the Special Administrative Measures for Access of Foreign Investment (the Foreign Investment Negative List).
 These catalogues are typically the first regulatory guides to look at when making investments in China.
-The latest version of the Foreign Investment Negative List was jointly published by the NDRC and MOFCOM in 2019, and includes (1) Special Administrative Measures (Negative List) for Access of Foreign Investment (2019 Edition), which applies nationwide to all foreign investments (other than free trade zones) and (2) Special Administrative Measures (Negative List) for Access of Foreign Investment in Pilot Free Trade Zones (2019 Edition), which is less restrictive and applies to foreign investments in free trade zones only.
+The most updated ones are (1) Special Administrative Measures (Negative List) for Access of Foreign Investment (2020 Edition), which applies nationwide to all foreign investments (other than free trade zones) and (2) Special Administrative Measures (Negative List) for Access of Foreign Investment in Pilot Free Trade Zones (2020 Edition), which is less restrictive and applies to foreign investments in free trade zones only.
 Under the Foreign Investment Negative List, the prohibited items are entirely closed to foreign investment, while the restrictive items typically impose one or more restrictive measures on foreign investments, such as maximum limits for shareholding by foreign investors.

 Oil and gas